jermnelson/intro2libsys/textbook/chapters/one/one.rst

 Discovery Layers, Open URL resolvers, electronic resource management systems, and circulation systems that increase in size and complexity with collection expansion.
-The middle section will be be an overview of the some of the typical technology that library systems are expected to support, followed by introduction to the larger library technology ecosystem including vendors, publishers, and library consortiums.
+The middle section will be be an overview of the some of the technology that library systems are expected to support, followed by introduction to the larger library technology ecosystem including vendors, publishers, and library consortiums.
 Finally, we'll review new newer technology that library systems need to adapted to or prepare for,